Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Pt--1-1496.md

 * a colon
 * 4 spaces of indentation for all lines of code that will run if the boolean expression is true.

-Try out the code below.
-Remember that you can use the code visualizer to see how the code works step by step.
+What do you predict will print out from the code below?
+Copy the code into your code editor on the left and run it.
+You can use the code visualizer to see a step-by-step breakdown.

 ```python
 if True: